SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture13_Query_Execution_2.md

       >
       > > No idea what intra-query is, search it within this note.
       >
-      > e.g., MySQL uses thread per worker model but it onlys uses 1 thread for a
+      > e.g., MySQL uses thread per worker model but it only uses 1 thread for a
       > query.

    3. Embedded DBMS